Rivermaya (album)

-Rivermaya (stylized as RiverMaya) is the self-titled debut studio album by Filipino rock band Rivermaya, released on November 1994, by Musiko Records & BMG Records (Pilipinas), Inc..
+Rivermaya (stylized as RiverMaya) is the self-titled debut studio album by Filipino rock band Rivermaya, released in November 1994, by Musiko Records & BMG Records (Pilipinas), Inc.

 The album received positive reviews from critics, who praised the songwriting of keyboardist Rico Blanco.
 The album sold well upon release, due to its hit singles like "214", "Ulan", and "Awit ng Kabataan".
 Rivermaya has been certified triple platinum by the Philippine Association of the Record Industry (PARI).
 With 120,000 copies sold, the record is one of the best-selling albums in the Philippines.

 Background

 Xaga formed in 1994, and were managed by Lizza Nakpil and Chito Roño.
 The band's original lineup consisted of Jesse Gonzales on vocals, Kenneth Ilagan on guitars, Nathan Azarcon on bass guitar, Rome Velayo on drums, and Rico Blanco on keyboards.
 In the process of grueling practice sessions, Gonzales and Velayo were respectively replaced by Bamboo Mañalac and Mark Escueta, both of whom were invited by Azarcon to join.
-Ilagan had also left the band due to personal reasons; Perfecto de Castro was added to fill in his role.
+Ilagan had also left the band for personal reasons concerning his studies; Perfecto de Castro was added to fill in his role.
 Shortly thereafter, Xaga disbanded to form a new group that came to be Rivermaya.

 Release and promotion

-Rivermaya was released on November 1994 on cassette and CD format.
+Rivermaya was released in November 1994 on cassette and CD format.
 A few months after the album was released, the band released the album's first single, "Ulan / Awit ng Kabataan".
 The two were separate songs (tracks 5 and 10 on Rivermaya), but were released together as a double A-side single.
 It was then followed by "214", the second single.
 It received heavy radio airplay and achieved massive popularity, and remains as one of the band's most memorable hits.
 The last single from the album was "Bring Me Down".